 Des Moines Advisory Team: Building on the success of Chicks for Change, IWF is launching additional local teams.
 In its third year, the Des Moines team is instrumental in increasing awareness about IWF’s work and building its philanthropy so ALL of Iowa’s women and girls can be economically successful.

 If you are interested in organizing a local team in your area, please contact us at email@example.com

 Professional services: This important group of people use their professional talents to benefit the Foundation.
 They include graphic design, printing, photography, marketing, public relations, human resources, finance, investment and technology.

 Event Support: If you have a special talent working on events, let us know!
 The Women’s Foundation has several committees that support two events annually.

 Annual Luncheon: The Annual Luncheon is held in the fall each year and is the largest fundraising event for the Iowa Women’s Foundation.

-Development: This committee’s major role is to develop and oversee the implementation of the Board’s fundraising strategies, both for annual operating funds and any major campaigns.
+Development: This Committee’s major role is to develop and oversee the implementation of the Board’s fundraising strategies, both for annual operating funds and any major campaigns.

 Grant Allocation: Participate in grant awards decision-making by serving on a community review panel.
-Visit an existing or potential grant project as a member of a site visit team.